Oldman10000/happy_dogs_home/README.md

     - Dell Inspiron 7577 laptop
     - Dell U2520D monitor

-* Friends and family asked to check usability on their Apple mobile, laptop, desktop and tablet devices, particularly to check usability on Safari browser
+* Friends and family asked to check usability on their Apple mobile, laptop, desktop, and tablet devices, particularly to check usability on Safari browser

-* Browsers checked were Chrome, Firefox, Edge, Opera and Safari on all device types
+* Browsers checked were Chrome, Firefox, Edge, Opera, and Safari on all device types

 ### Problems overcome when testing

 * I had difficulty changing the text colours and stylings on the navbar as these were defined by the bootstrap CSS file.
-Initially I added inline CSS to the index.html file to override the Bootstrap navbar-dark stylings.
-Later, I found a way to do this on the seperate CSS file using greater specificity to override the bootstrap stylings.
+Initially, I added inline CSS to the index.html file to override the Bootstrap navbar-dark stylings.
+Later, I found a way to do this on the separate CSS file using greater specificity to override the bootstrap stylings.
 The Chrome developer tools were very helpful in demonstrating exactly which elements needed to be overridden to get the look that I wanted.

 * I had difficulty figuring out a way for the descriptions of the dogs to appear in a modal box for mobile/tablet displays while appearing on the page below the image on desktop displays.
 I found out this could be done using JavaScript, however as this is outside the scope of this project I have amended the page design so that the descriptions of the dogs will now appear on the page below the images on all displays.
 The structure and wireframe have been amended accordingly.

 * There were issues with the navbar elements and photos in the "Why Adopt" section on Iphone 5 and Samsung Galaxy Fold screens when testing the site as these devices particularly narrow screens.
 I added media queries to the affected elements to make them smaller at screen widths below 372px to compensate for this.
 I used the same solution to fix an issue with the social media icons in the footer.
-For low width devices these would overrun into each other so a media query was added to reduce their size for smaller devices.
+For devices with low width, these would overrun into each other, so a media query was added to reduce their size for smaller devices.

 * Navbar not transforming into hamburger icon for Ipad Pro.
 I noticed this was because the resolution for this device was slightly over the Bootstrap large container size, so changed the breakpoint of this element to xl to fix this.
-The same issue was occuring on the footer section where each element was displayed horizontally rather than vertically aligned as intended.
+The same issue was occurring on the footer section where each element was displayed horizontally rather than vertically aligned as intended.
 Once again I fixed the breakpoint for each element to xl to ensure that it appeared as desired.

 * Chrome dev tools lighthouse run to check optimisation.
 The following issues were found and resolved
-    - Images were of a large size and could be reduced.
+    - Image files were very large and could be reduced.
 To remedy this I compressed all the images used on the page to quicken loading speeds.
-    - Form checkbox inputs were labelled incorrectly - they all had the "for" attribute "gridCheck1" as they had been copy and pasted.
+    - Form checkbox inputs were labelled incorrectly - they all had the "for" attribute "gridCheck1" as they had been copied and pasted.
 These were all changed to match the appropriate label.
-    - No aria label on home button which would cause screen readers to ignore this important element - rectified by adding aria label "home" to this element.
+    - No aria-label on the home button which would cause screen readers to ignore this important element - rectified by adding aria-label "home" to this element.
-    - Tap targets not sized appropriately on mobile devices.
+    - Tap targets were not sized appropriately on mobile devices.
 This referred to the checkboxes in the contact form which were too small and spaced too close together making it more difficult for a mobile user to select these with their fingers.
 I fixed this by increasing the spacing on these elements.

 ### Unresolved issues

-- Anchor elements on both the navbar and in main section had an insufficient colour contrast ratio according to Dev tools lighthouse tool.
+- Anchor elements on both the navbar and in the main section had an insufficient colour contrast ratio according to Chrome dev tools lighthouse.
 I user tested this with friends and family of various ages and nobody found this text to be problematic to read.
 I kept the colours as they were as they matched my colour palette nicely and there was no better colour alternative.
-I also increased font weight on all anchor elements in the main section to make these stand out more.
+I also increased font-weight on all anchor elements in the main section to make these stand out more.

 ### Testing results